TimeTap23/kolekt/SETUP.md

-# ThreadStorm Setup Guide
+# Kolekt Setup Guide

 ## 🚀 Quick Start

 Congratulations!
-ThreadStorm has been successfully created - your specialized formatter for Meta's Threads app!
+Kolekt has been successfully created - your specialized formatter for Meta's Threads app!
 Here's how to get it running:

 ### 1. Environment Setup
 ```bash